 Coll is a Dark Sky reserve with no less than 23 beaches.
 It's also the place to see basking sharks.

-For more on Coll visit Explore Argyll's website.
+For more on Coll visit Visit Coll's website.

 The ferry from Oban to Coll takes just over 2 hours 30 minutes.
-Vehicle reservations are recommended.
+Vehicle reservations are recommended on these routes.
+You can book travel online, and when you do, you'll immediately receive an eTicket direct to your inbox - ready to board.

 Looking for the best form of travel to and from our ports?
 Our Public Transport Journey Planner can help you plot your journey from anywhere in the UK, using a wide range of public transport companies.